Top ten websites and forums for indie filmmakers

-There are dozens of helpful sites where you can log on, become part of an online filmmaking community, find out how to improve your production, stay up to date with industry trends, and find out about the best products, apps, and services.
+There are dozens of helpful sites where you can log on, become part of an online filmmaking lifestyle, find out how to improve your production, stay up to date with industry trends, and find out about the best products, apps, and services.
 If you’re not sure where to start or are just looking to add to your bookmarked list, here are the top ten websites that serve as excellent resources for indie filmmakers.

 An absolute staple is No Film School, a site for DIY filmmakers and indie creatives run by director Ryan Koo.
 The site is an online community portal for creatives where visitors can learn all about filmmaking, listen to topical podcasts, find all kinds of education content, and connect with other videomakers.

 Don’t be put off by the name – Shooting People is a network for filmmakers to connect with each other by using blogs, databases, newsletters, and podcasts.
 Members of the site are well worth a chat with, some of whom have had their work screened at Sundance and Cannes or been nominated for Golden Globes and Oscars.
 There are also handy resources for members such as a Funding Directory as well as opportunities in competitions and training.